 When accessing sensitive health care-related data, keeping that data secure is critical.
 That means not only controlling the access to the data but also ensuring that all of the associated HDI systems are secured and maintained in a state free of critical security vulnerabilities.

 In fact, having an effective vulnerability management program in place is one of the foundations of most of the IT security regulatory mandates HDI must contend with, including the Health Insurance Portability and Accountability Act and maintaining systems to the rigid security requirements of being an IT Centers for Medicare and Medicaid services provider.
 HDI also must pass the Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization (formally SOC 1) examination.

-“The Qualys Cloud Platform was something that we were able to confidently choose for a relatively low cost, while improving our level of preparedness for when auditors arrived.
+“The Enterprise TruRisk Platform was something that we were able to confidently choose for a relatively low cost, while improving our level of preparedness for when auditors arrived.
 With Qualys, we can provide them very comprehensive, yet understandable, reports.”

 VP of IT security of HDI

 Building an Efficient Vulnerability Management Lifecycle